Daniel200273/concept-vectors-gemma3/README.md

-# Concept Vectors in Gemma-3 1B
+# Concept Vectors in Gemma-3 1B 🔬

-Discovering interpretable concept representations in the Gemma-3 1B model by analyzing intermediate layer activations and value vectors.

 ## Overview

 This project investigates concept vector discovery in Google's Gemma-3 1B model, inspired by the methodology from [ConceptVectors](https://github.com/yihuaihong/ConceptVectors).
 We extract and validate concept representations by: